 7. Online Environment

 However, it’s not all about tricking your users into taking whatever action you want them to.
-It’s equally important to ensure that you provide users with the valuable experience that they are seeking.
+It’s equally important to ensure you provide users with the valuable experience they seek.

 This is all about matching your site to the problems and goals of your users.